FumaxIN/Hackathon-Organiser/README.md

 * User authentication and JWT Tokenisation.
 * SSL protocol.
 * Hackathon creation by admin users.
 * Hacktons listing.
+Already started hackathons aren't included in the list.
 * Users can enroll to a particular Hackathon.
 * Submission based on submission_type specified in Hackathon's detail.
+User has to first enroll and then submit.
 * List of enrollments and submissions by user.
-* Search to find matching tweets and people.
-* Basic profile customisation.

 ## Requirements